matloff/worthycsds/README.md

 Windows is a great OS for non-tech people.
-But most CS/DS/Stat people and their employers use some form of Unix, either a Mac or Linux.
-Use your Unix system for *all of your daily computer work* -- not just coding, but also e-mail, essay writing, Website building and so on.
+But most CS/DS/Stat people and their employers use some form of Unix, either on a Mac or on Linux.
+Use your Unix system for *all of your daily computer work* -- not just coding, but also e-mail, essay writing, Website building and so on---in order to really learn it well.

+And don't neglect the command line!
 Facility in the Unix **bash** shell is especially useful.
 Develop skill in this.

 If you want to retain Windows for video games or whatever, that's fine -- set up your system to dual-boot the two systems.
 In fact, the